ForgottenGlory/Dungeons-Deviousness/d&dmcm.md

 * AVA
   * The first thing that will happen is you'll be prompted to set your character's attributes using Ava.
 For D&D, the Adept (18) or Expert (12) settings are recommended.
 Remember the choices you make in this menu are permanent once you click Accept.

-**BEFORE DOING ANYTHING WITH THE MCM, WAIT FOR ALL THE MESSAGES IN THE TOP LEFT TO FINISH APPEARING AND THEN SAVE YOUR GAME AND THEN LOAD THAT SAVE.**
+**BEFORE DOING ANYTHING WITH THE MCM, WAIT FOR ALL THE MESSAGES IN THE TOP LEFT TO FINISH APPEARING AND THEN SAVE YOUR GAME AND THEN LOAD THAT SAVE.
+Also, do not equip any weapons/spells until you have exited the Abandoned Prison!**

 * Settings
     - Depth of Field: Minimum/Off